peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 ## Upcoming Webinars

-### Photoplethysmography signal processing
-<i class="fas fa-desktop"></i> _9 June 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-06-09))_

-<i class="fas fa-user-tie"></i> Hosted by the _[Institute of Physics and Engineering in Medicine](https://www.ipem.ac.uk/)_

-**Overview:**

-The photoplethysmogram (PPG) signal contains a wealth of information.
-However, there are several challenges to extracting physiological measurements from the PPG.
-Firstly, the PPG is highly susceptible to noise, which can corrupt the information in the signal.
-Consequently, much research has focused on assessing PPG signal quality and reducing motion artifact.
-Secondly, the PPG is often only indirectly affected by the physiology of interest, making it a challenge to extract physiological measurements such as blood pressure.
-This webinar will feature talks from researchers in the field of PPG signal processing, providing an overview of current work in the field and future research directions.

-**Speakers:**

-- **Xiaorong Ding (University of Electronic Science and Technology of China)** will present on _Exploiting Photoplethysmogram Features for Cuffless Blood Pressure Estimation_.
-- **Serena Zanelli (Paris Sorbonne Nord University)** will present on _Deep learning approach to detect signal quality from clinical to non-clinical PPG devices_ ([accompanying paper](https://doi.org/10.1109/EMBC46164.2021.9629640)).

 ### Developments in Photoplethysmography
 <i class="fas fa-desktop"></i> _7 July 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-07-07))_